danielmartinezarias/FPGA-UBB-project/README.md

 1. **electronics** contains the source files for the FMC PCB and the LM7171 AMP PCB.
 These includes manufacturing files, schematics and PCB outlines
 2. **caja** contains a blender file with the mechanical drawings of the plastic box for the project
 3. **Figuras_Hologramas_OAM** contains a set of holograms to display, and some images with numbers for calibration
 4. **FPGA-Vivado-Project** contains the main Vivado project in `Genesys2_VideoDemoR1` and its sources in `srcs`.
-You can use the project as it is ot build the briject by your own running the *srcs/Genesys2_VideoDemoR1.tcl* file with their respective dependencies and then build your own project.
+You can use the project as it is ot build the project by your own running the *srcs/Genesys2_VideoDemoR1.tcl* file with their respective dependencies and then build your own project.
 Synthesis, implementation and bitstream generation
 5. **GUI** includes the main Graphical User Interface (GUI) to run the program along with the FPGA project.
 C# project in `SOFTWARE BASE-UART` and final GUI in `FINAL`.
 Notice that a USB UART connection is required to transmit information from the FPGA to PC 115200 buad rate.

 ## GUI